Northern hogsucker

 The northern hogsucker (Hypentelium nigricans) is a freshwater ray-finned fish belonging to the family Catostomidae, the suckers.
 It is native to the United States and Canada where it is found in streams and rivers.
 It prefers clear, fast-flowing water, where it can forage on the riverbed for crustaceans, mollusks, aquatic insects, algae and detritus.
-It turns over small pebbles and scrapes materials off rocks and sucks up the particles, and other species of fish sometimes station themselves downstream from its activities so as to garner disturbed food fragments.
+It turns over small pebbles and scrapes materials off rocks and sucks up the particles, and other species of fish sometimes station themselves downstream from its activities.
 Breeding takes place on gravel bottoms in shallow riffles in late spring.
 This fish is susceptible to such man-made disturbances as channelization, sedimentation, pollution, and dam construction.
 However, it has a wide range and is a common species so the International Union for Conservation of Nature has rated its conservation status as being of "least concern".

 Distribution

 The northern hogsucker is native to southern Canada and much of the eastern and southern United States.
 It lives in the rivers of the Mississippi River Basin, its range extending from Oklahoma and Alabama northward to Minnesota.
 It is present in the Great Lakes and rivers of the mid-Atlantic region.
 Its current range is similar to its historical distribution, except in western areas, where it has experienced some extirpations.
-Habitat disturbance due to agriculture practices in states such as South Dakota, Iowa, Missouri, Kansas, and Oklahoma have contributed to the extirpation events.
+Habitat disturbance due to agricultural practices in states such as South Dakota, Iowa, Missouri, Kansas, and Oklahoma have contributed to the extirpation events.